fxfactorial/podge/README.md

 written, to useful StackOverflow answers, to IRC chats, general googling and Computer Science courses.

-Perhaps there will be
+I focus on functions, not new data structures or improvements of the StdLib provided data structures or functions.

-something of use in here as well for you.
+Perhaps there will be something of use in here as well for you.
 (I hope that some things here will help newcomers to the language as well)